TAUSBV/dqf-api/v3/README.md

 <a name="fields"/>
 ### Parameters and Constraints
 In all requests that include target segment content both as individual segments or in batch, you will need to provide additional parameters that will be used as segment metadata for reporting purposes.
+These are:

+* **Segment Origin ID**
+* Segment Origin Detail (if TM)
+* Match Rate (if TM or MT)
+* MT Engine ID (if MT)
+* MT Engine Other Name (if MT)
+* MT Engine Version (if MT)